 DEKALB COUNTY, Ga.
-(CW69 News at 10) — Pressure is mounting against the Mayor of Stonecrest, as he faces a number of accusations, including extortion and illegal use of city funds.
+(CW69 News at 10) — Pressure is mounting against the Mayor of Stonecrest, as he faces an accusation of misusing city funds.
 This is all surfacing as residents push back against the construction of a recycling center.

 In a special called Zoom meeting on October 14, 2020, Mayor Jason Lary defended his decisions to contract with vendors without getting city council approval.
 The city has not filled its City Manager position, and Lary and council members disagree in terms of who has the right to make administrative decisions.
 Council members say the mayor is not authorized to approve non-bid contracts without their approval.